CanadaPlayz48/cprg218b-final-asgnmt/README.md

 Photo by <a href="https://unsplash.com/@genefoto?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Gene Gallin</a> on <a href="https://unsplash.com/photos/people-riding-on-white-boat-during-daytime-_-PALv-NrN8?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

 ### Homepage
-Photo by <a href="https://unsplash.com/@louishansel?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Louis Hansel</a> on <a href="https://unsplash.com/photos/cooked-food-served-on-black-bowl-in24HLtOqyI?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
+Custom Images Used (All of these are copied from Unsplash's attributions link) Photo by <a href="https://unsplash.com/@louishansel?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Louis Hansel</a> on <a href="https://unsplash.com/photos/cooked-food-served-on-black-bowl-in24HLtOqyI?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

 All other images were used in other parts of the site

 ### Dining
-Photo by <a href="https://unsplash.com/@ninjason?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Jason Leung</a> on <a href="https://unsplash.com/photos/photo-of-pub-set-in-room-during-daytime-poI7DelFiVA?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
+Custom Images Used (All of these are copied from Unsplash's attributions link) Photo by <a href="https://unsplash.com/@ninjason?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Jason Leung</a> on <a href="https://unsplash.com/photos/photo-of-pub-set-in-room-during-daytime-poI7DelFiVA?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

 Photo by <a href="https://unsplash.com/@hardeepjpg?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Hardeep Singh</a> on <a href="https://unsplash.com/photos/a-row-of-tables-sitting-next-to-a-yellow-building-35llACBWkbw?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>